 How do you copy files from one drive to another drive?

 Microsoft Windows users

 To copy files from one drive to another drive in Windows, perform the same actions you would use to copy a file in Windows.
-For example, if you wanted to copy pictures from a USB flash drive to the hard drive in your computer, open the USB drive in File Explorer, locate the pictures or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (For example, click Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.
+For example, if you wanted to copy pictures from a USB flash drive to the hard drive in your computer, follow these steps.
+Open the USB drive in File Explorer, locate the pictures or the folder containing the pictures, and press Ctrl+C. Then, in File Explorer, go to the location you want to copy the pictures (e.g, Pictures on the left to open your Pictures folder), and paste them by pressing Ctrl+V.